5 Evernote Shortcuts I Use Every Day

 This sequence is highly efficient for me as my hands never need to leave the keyboard to move notes around.
 And, because I have a high volume of notes that I’m filing, the shaved seconds add up to lots of time saved throughout the day.
 It's fast, speedy, and efficient.
 And, I use it all. the. time.

-Timesaving Tip #2: Create to-do list checkboxes with a keyboard shortcut
+Timesaving Tip #2: Create clickable checklist boxes with a keyboard shortcut

-Evernote is a brilliant way to centralize all that you need to do and the checklist feature is the key aid in keeping track of to-do items and tracking completed statuses on items, especially when you are collaborating with others through Evernote.
+Evernote’s a brilliant way to centralize all that you need to do and the checklist feature is the key aid in keeping track of lists and tracking process steps, especially when you are collaborating with others through Evernote.
 You can certainly insert a to-do list checkbox using the note formatting menu, but using the key command is more efficient and one of my favorite time saving techniques.

 To insert a check-box in your note without touching the mouse: